 FULLTEXT index.
 The fix makes the

-ALTER TABLE correctly
+ALTER TABLE correctly use or not

-DDL depending on the presence of
+on the presence of

 FULLTEXT indexes.
-If a table had a
+If a

-FULLTEXT index that was dropped, any
+FULLTEXT index that was dropped,

-restrictions on online DDL for that table remain, due to the
+any restrictions on online DDL for that table remain, due to the

 innodb_io_capacity_max = max(2000, innodb_io_capacity * 2)